Book Free Master Class

 Here’s an introduction to Price Action Trading in five key points:

-Support and Resistance as Key Levels: Price action trading emphasizes support and resistance levels as areas of interest.
-Traders look for price reactions at these levels, as they often indicate potential entry and exit points based on market sentiment.
+Support and Resistance as Key Levels: Price action trading strategy mainly focuses on support and resistance levels as the main areas of interest and the traders look for price reactions at these crucial levels, as they also analyse the potential entry and exit points based on market movements.

 Here’s an overview of the basics of Candlestick Patterns in five key points: